Allodynia and Migraine: Why Touch Can Feel Painful During an Attack

 Allodynia is closely linked to a process called central sensitisation.
 This means the brain and spinal cord become more responsive to sensory information.
 During a migraine attack, pain pathways can become increasingly activated.
 As the attack progresses, the nervous system may start reacting strongly to sensations that would normally be harmless.

 This is one reason why allodynia is often viewed as a sign that a migraine attack has become more established.
-In the earlier stages of a migraine, treatment may work more effectively because the nervous system has not yet become as sensitised.
-Once allodynia develops, the attack may be harder to treat for some people.
+In the earlier stages of a migraine, treatment may work more effectively for some people because the nervous system may not yet be as sensitised.
+Once allodynia develops, the attack may be harder to manage for some people.

 ⚠️ IMPORTANT HEALTH NOTE: